 Known as the heart of Palm Springs, Palm Canyon Drive offers an impressive number of art galleries.
 Whether you enjoy abstract expressionism or pop art designs, you will find something here everything.
 It’s also known for its many fine examples of midcentury-modern architecture.
 The shopping district along Palm Canyon Drive features vintage boutiques, interior design shops and many restaurants.

 El Paseo is a major shopping destination in the area but it also boasts numerous art galleries showcasing everything from contemporary pieces to upscale fine art.
 Whether you decide to drive or walk through the shopping district, the sidewalks are filled with top-notch galleries, plus plenty of public art to enjoy along the way.
 Go on an art crawl to discover more about the art in Palm Springs.

-You can definitely learn about the art, the history and culture of the surrounding areas during your visit.
+You can definitely learn about the art, history and culture of the surrounding areas during your visit.
 So keep an eye out for which exhibitions will be available during the time you plan to spend a weekend in Palm Springs.